-- creating and holding the analysis in a computer spreadsheet program, or - creating and holding the analysis using a database, or - creating and holding the analysis in a service (such as BCIS Analysis Hosting), or - creating and publishing analysis (e.g. submit to BCIS).
+- creating and holding the analysis in a computer spreadsheet program, or - creating and holding the analysis using a database, or - creating and holding the analysis in a service, or - creating and publishing analysis.

 Which option is selected may depend upon an individual or organisation's technical ability and support.
 It may also depend upon the volume of data that is held (both in terms of number of projects and amount of detail each analysis contains) and any requirements for the information to be visible and accessible by others.